Imshepherd/ECGSurvNet/README.md

 # ECGSurvNet

 ECGSurvNet is a deep survival neural network for predicting mortality risk from electrocardiogram (ECG).
 This repository demonstrates how to train and test ECGSurvNet on the open ECG dataset.
-ECGSurvNet predicts the patient’s risk of death from the waveform of ECG, which trained using the modified equations of Cox proportional hazards model as the loss function.
+ECGSurvNet predicts the patient’s risk of death from the waveform of ECG, which uses the modified equations of Cox proportional hazards model as the loss function.
 Please refer to our paper for more details:<br>
   * C Lin, "Mortality risk prediction of electrocardiogram via deep survival neural network as an extensive long-term cardiovascular outcome predictor", submitted to journal in 2022.